ateeq786316/PlayOra/README.md

 npm run preview
 ```

+## Admin Access

+To access the admin panel, you have two options:

+### Option 1: Use Hardcoded Development Credentials (Recommended for Development)

+Log in with:
+- Email: `admin@playora.com`
+- Password: `AdminPassword123!`

+These credentials are hardcoded for development mode and will automatically be recognized as an admin user.

+### Option 2: Add Your Own User as Admin

+If you want to use your own email (`qasimtrustw@gmail.com`) as an admin:

+1. Make sure the user exists in your Supabase authentication system
+2. Run the [ADD_USER_AS_ADMIN.sql](file:///d:/ATEEQ%20MERN%20PORTFOLIO/PlayOra-loveable/playora-court-connect-main/ADD_USER_AS_ADMIN.sql) script in your Supabase SQL editor to assign admin role

+## Troubleshooting

+### Persistent Access Denied Issues

+If you're still getting "Access Denied" after confirming your user has an admin role, try these steps:

+1. **Clear Browser Data**: Clear your browser's cache, cookies, and localStorage
+2. **Log Out and Log Back In**: Completely log out and log in again
+3. **Check Environment Variables**: Ensure your [.env](file:///d:/ATEEQ%20MERN%20PORTFOLIO/PlayOra-loveable/playora-court-connect-main/.env) file has the correct values
+4. **Run Full Authentication Fix**: Execute [FULL_AUTH_FIX.sql](file:///d:/ATEEQ%20MERN%20PORTFOLIO/PlayOra-loveable/playora-court-connect-main/FULL_AUTH_FIX.sql) in your Supabase SQL editor

+### 500 Server Error When Accessing Admin Panel

+If you encounter a 500 server error when trying to access the admin panel, it's likely due to Row Level Security (RLS) policies on the user_roles table.
+To fix this:

+1. Run [FULL_AUTH_FIX.sql](file:///d:/ATEEQ%20MERN%20PORTFOLIO/PlayOra-loveable/playora-court-connect-main/FULL_AUTH_FIX.sql) in your Supabase SQL editor
+2. Try accessing the admin panel again

+### 403 Forbidden Error When Creating Blog Posts

+If you encounter "403 Forbidden" or "row-level security policy" errors when creating blog posts, run the following SQL scripts in your Supabase SQL editor:

+1. **FIX_BLOG_POSTS_RLS.sql** - Fixes Row Level Security policies on blog_posts table
+2. **FIX_USER_ROLES_RLS.sql** - Fixes Row Level Security policies on user_roles table

+After applying these fixes, verify with:
+- **VERIFY_RLS_FIXES.sql** - Verifies that the RLS fixes are working correctly

+### "A listener indicated an asynchronous response" Error

+This browser error typically occurs due to:
+1. Browser extensions interfering with the application
+2. Service workers caching issues
+3. Network interruptions

+To resolve:
+1. Try in an incognito/private window
+2. Disable browser extensions
+3. Clear browser cache completely
+4. Restart your development server

 ## 🛠 Supabase Setup

 To use the dynamic blog system with admin panel, you need to set up a Supabase database: